dungwinux/-blog/_posts/2023-11-07-tsgctf2023-writeups.md

 This [Matryoshka](https://en.wikipedia.org/wiki/Matryoshka_doll)-like mechanism reminds me of a malware type that unpacks actual payload only on execution.
 One layer of packing is fine, but what about 100 (like this challenge)? or 1000?
 This is where symbolic execution is needed. angr has this feature and runs on Python (which is quick to script on), so learning it goes straight into my bucket list after the CTF.

 Like PatriotCTF's *reduced_reduced_instruction_set*, this challenges my understanding of both reversing and assembly skills.
-And I love it.
-I'm sincerely curious how they created this challenge.
+And I love it!
+I'm sincerely curious how they crafted this challenge.

 You can check out my script at [here](https://github.com/dungwinux/tsgctf2023-script).
 Hope you enjoy reading the writeup like how I felt when solving the challenge.